 - Photo page of passport

 - Visa page of passport with admission stamp

 - DS-2019 Form (make a photocopy of both front and back)

 - Dear Social Security Officer Letter

 Important: When you apply for your Social Security Number (SSN) you will get a receipt letter.
 Make a copy of it for your personal records.
 Give the original receipt letter to your employer when you arrive.
 The receipt is proof that you have applied for a Social Security number.

 Remember!
 Read all instructions BEFORE you fill out the application.
 Here are some tips:

-- Use your host employer’s address as your mailing address, including the name of your host employer’s business.
+- You may use your host employer’s physical address as your mailing address, including the name of your host employer’s business.

 Applying at a Social Security office